 The only drawback of electric grinders is that some can be quite noisy.
 This can be a bit irritating in the morning.
 In general, higher-end grinders are quieter because they use better/stronger motors.
 A stronger motor needs to spin less fast to have the power to grind through the beans and is therefore quieter.
 Higher-quality motors will be quieter as well.

 Hand grinders don’t have a motor and you get a higher quality grinder for less money than an electric one but you have to do the work yourself.
 Check out what a hand grinder costs here.

-Just put ground in a container and add water.
-After that, leave it on the counter or put it on the fridge.
+Just put the grounds in a container and add water.
+After that, leave it on the counter or put it in the fridge.
 Just make sure it’s closed airtight.
 If you don’t have a container that can be closed airtight, some Clingfilm will do the trick.

 Most people drink cold brew served over ice so it’ll be cold.
 You can warm up cold brew by adding hot water but in my opinion, served over ice is better.
 As said, cold brew tastes much milder and smoother.
 There is almost no bitterness.